The History of the Borgel WatchCopyright © Notice

 NAWCC Bulletin September/October 2012

 Here I am going to try to set the history of the Borgel and Taubert companies straight, based on factual evidence.
 This page is about Borgel, there is another page about the Taubert family.
 I am sure that in the attempt I will get some things wrong, so please forgive me and point out my mistakes as gently as possible.
-If you have any comments, corrections, requests or suggestions, then please feel free to email them to me at .
-You shouldn't need to copy the email address, just click on it.
-I answer all emails I receive, so if you do write to me and don't get an answer in a few days, please check your junk and spam folders.
-Even better, when you write, add my email address to your contacts and my emails will not be filtered out.
-Oh, and if you have a Borgel cased watch, or any watch with an unusual case an FB-key mark in it, I would love to see a picture of it.
+If you have any comments, corrections, requests or suggestions, then please feel free to email them to me at Please don't give out my email address, but do feel free to give out my web site address.
+You shouldn't need to copy the email address, try just clicking on it.
+I answer all emails I receive, so if you do email me and don't get an answer in a few days, check your junk and spam folders.
+Even better, when you email me, add my email address to your contacts so that my emails will not be filtered out.
 I look forward to hearing from you!
-Regards - David
+David.

 I have now split this page into two, this one on Borgel and the following one on Taubert.
 I have also put some place markers in the box on the left to help you jump straight to sections.
 You can always do Ctrl-Home to get back to here (Hold down the Ctrl key, and briefly press the Home key).